whazami/Asteroids/README.md

 ## Installation

 To run this game on your computer, you will need to have SFML installed.
-You can download SFML [here](https://www.sfml-dev.org/download.php) and follow the installation instructions for your operating system.
+Here are the steps to install SFML and run this game:

+* Download SFML from the official website [here](https://www.sfml-dev.org/download.php).
+* Select the appropriate version for your operating system and extract the files to a directory of your choice.
-After installing SFML, you can download the source code for this game directly from this repository, or by cloning it using the command line:
+* Download the source code for this game directly from this repository, or by cloning it using the command line:
 ```bash
 git clone https://github.com/whazami/Asteroids.git
 ```
-Once you have downloaded the source code, you can open the project in your preferred C++ IDE and compile it.
+* Open the project in your preferred C++ IDE and configure the build settings to link SFML.
+You can find instructions for linking SFML in various C++ IDEs [here](https://www.sfml-dev.org/tutorials/2.5/start-vc.php).
+* Build the project.

 Alternatively, Windows users can test the game by running the Asteroids.exe file, located in the "bin" folder.